Filming Beneficiary Stories: How we approach sensitive storytelling

 Some of the most powerful films we make at Nutmeg are also the most delicate.
 Filming someone’s story of bereavement, serious illness, homelessness or disability is a profound responsibility, and getting it wrong doesn’t just make a bad film, it can cause real harm to the person who trusted you with their story.

-Over twenty years we’ve filmed beneficiary stories for Age UK, Independent Age, Sue Ryder, Shelter, Citizens Advice, Dravet Syndrome UK, NHS trusts and and many others.
+Over twenty years we’ve filmed beneficiary stories for Age UK, Independent Age, Sue Ryder, Shelter, Citizens Advice, Dravet Syndrome UK, NHS trusts and many others.
 Here’s how we approach it.

 Why beneficiary stories matter so much